-Anyone who wishes to compete must simply register before April 30th, 2019, pay the registration fee, and show up to the competition on May 30th, 2019 with all the correct paperwork filled out.
+Anyone who wishes to compete must simply register before April 30th, 2020, pay the registration fee, and show up to the competition event in May of 2020 with all the correct paperwork filled out.
 Some of this paperwork may require preapproval by a Scientific Review Committee or an Institutional Review Board, and further details on this can be found in the Rules.

 Where is the competition being held?

 The competition event will be held on Long Island, NY.
 The exact location will be announced closer to the date of the event.

 What do I need to bring to the finals?